 In Northeast Ohio, approximately 1,900 KeyBank employees worked on more than 230 projects for Neighbors Make the Difference Day.
 More than 6,000 employees in 15 states volunteered at more than 860 projects this year and completed a total of approximately 25,000 volunteer hours.

 Read more about Key’s community involvement in our Corporate Responsibility Report.

-KeyBank has been nationally recognized for improving the quality of life in its communities.
-Key is recognized on the Civic 50 as one of America's 50 most community-minded companies by the National Conference on Citizenship and Points of Light.
-The Civic 50 identifies the top S&P 500 corporations in the U.S. in terms of time, talent and resources used to improve the quality of life in their communities.
+KeyBank is known for improving the quality of life in its communities.
+Key is a six-time recipient of the Civic 50, recognized as one of America's 50 most community-minded companies by the National Conference on Citizenship and Points of Light.
+The Civic 50 identifies the top S&P 500 corporations in the U.S. in terms of time, talent, and resources used to improve the quality of life in their communities.

 Key's annual commitment represents more than half a million volunteer hours to our communities and more than 100,000 company-funded employee volunteer hours since 2018.